dskyberg/gnap/README.md

 ````

 - Start the server
+from the top level workspace folder, run the following:

 ````bash
 > cargo run
 ````

-The service will run on localhost:8000
+The service will run on 0.0.0.0:8000.
+You can change this by updating the [.env](./.env) file.

-## Accessing the Service
+## Interacting with the Service
 There is a Postman collection in the root folder.
 Import that.